 Step 2: Roasting

 Once you have your bones all together place them in a shallow baking or roasting dish and add any aromatics that catch your fancy.
 I always use carrots and onions and I sometimes add garlic and peppercorns.
-You can also put in fresh herbs if you like, but I prefer a simpler flavour.
+You can also put in fresh herbs if you like, but I prefer a simpler flavor.
 Just don’t add any salt (yet).
 Place them in an oven heated to 350° F .
 Cook the bones for 15-20 minutes, then remove the pan, flip the bones, and put back in the oven for another 15 minutes.

 Step 3: Boiling